 The Planes of Space

-One such thousand-year-long cycle is responsible for who I know myself to be: lately, the oldest mouldiest names have been climbing out of their coffins, and this is the reason my name is Adelaide Moore.
+Likewise, the oldest, mouldiest ones have been climbing out of their coffins lately.
+This is the reason my name is Adelaide Moore.

 As far as I’ve read, all the famous Adelaides lived in the 1000s.
 Duchesses, abbesses, opera characters.
 Apparently, too, I share my name with a city in South Australia much younger than those operas, a city I know I’ll never visit.
 I wonder if the air there is colder than it is up here in San Francisco, and if my old friends would tell me more about Adelaide, if they could visit me.

-But they cannot visit me, and I’ve come to accept that.
-There has been no one here for years and years.
-Save that balding, bespectacled face that sometimes ghosts by the only window of my home.
+But they cannot visit me.
+There has been no one here for years and years, save that balding, bespectacled face that sometimes ghosts by the only window of my home.

 My home: that would be an average L-shaped penthouse apartment to any of you—flat brown terrazzo floors, concrete walls painted an agreeable green, and that one dark little trilayer glass window facing my acrylic-synthetic cotton sofa, barely large enough for a head.